uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Implement Technical Safeguards*: Use encryption, pseudonymization, and other security measures to protect personal daa.

-- [ ] **Conduct Data Protection Impact Assessments (DPIAs)*: Evaluate the impact of data processing activities on individual privacy and implement measures to mitigate riss.
+- [ ] **Conduct Data Protection Impact Assessments (DPIAs)*: Evaluate the impact of data processing activities on individual privacy and implement measures to mitigate risk.

 ---